open/close all folders

 - Team Spirit: Johnny Kong, a member of the King's Men, is a Thinker specializing in teamwork and synergy.

-A dimensional traveler who has clashed many times with the Avatar and the Global Champions, and the Mad Scientist to end all mad scientists.
+A dimensional traveler who has toyed many times with the Avatar and the Global Champions, and the Mad Scientist to end all mad scientists.
 He's the one who threw the Avatar into Earth-Bet in the first place.

 - Everyone Has Standards: Not many, but he has them.

 - His antics are usually high in property damage, but very low in terms of body count, and it's perceived that he won't actually let other cosmic beings threaten the Earth, if only under a "don't break my toys" policy.

 - An interdimensonal mess that threatens all of reality?
 Better send someone to fix it!

 - An Endbringer using an alternate inhabited world as a battlefield against the Avatar?
 Too much collateral; use an alternate uninhabited world instead!

 - Great Gazoo: His effective personality - he's not really malicious, he just loves causing chaos for amusement.
 One scheme of his was to set off nukes as a distraction simply so that he could pie the president in the face.